ucb-bar/chipyard/docs/TileLink-Diplomacy-Reference/Register-Router.rst

 this is true.

 In this variant, both read and write take an input valid and return an output ready.
-The only different is that bits is an input for read and an output for write.
+The only difference is that bits is an input for read and an output for write.

 In order to use this variant, you need to set ``concurrency`` to a value